The Thief of Blackfriars Lane

 —even godly people—

-not a good measuring stick.
+have mistreated you is not a good measuring stick.

 Man will always betray, forget, malign,